Ranjeetkaur/clever-csharp/README.md

-A strongly typed c# wrapper around the clever.com REST api.
+A  c# wrapper around the happy REST api
-==